 Step 2.
 Installing Slack on CentOS.

+By default, the Slack package doesn’t come in the default repository of CentOS 7.
 Go to the Slack for Linux download page and download the latest Slack .rpm package:

 Now that you have Slack installed on your CentOS desktop, you can start it either from the command line by typing slack or by clicking on the Slack icon (Activities -> Slack).

-Congratulation’s!
+Congratulations!
 You have successfully installed Slack.
 Thanks for using this tutorial for installing Slack on CentOS 7 system.
 For additional help or useful information, we recommend you to check the official Slack website.